Skip to content

 If your Matic robot is unexpectedly bumping into furniture or other objects, it may be due to factors such as camera visibility, environmental changes, or calibration needs.
+The steps below will help you resolve this.

 Step 1: Clean Matic's Cameras